Development southern zone

 In 2007 the Municipality of Osa finally started to take steps to reduce and control earthmoving and road construction works.
 New detailed regulations for construction permits were published, see Reglamento_Osa.rtf

 In 2008 and 2009 the Environmental Court of the Ministry of Environment, the Tribunal Ambiental Adminstrativo, stepped in and closed down 33 construction projects in the Fila Costeña for violation of environmental legislation.
 See the website of TAA: www.tribunalambiental.go.cr

-Unscrupulous developers don't give up easily: in 2011 Canadian developer Olsthoorn presented his 8 stories high 56 condominiums mega VISTA BAHIA project right in the middle of a largely forested and environmentally sensitive area above Dominicalito.
-Early 2014, after two years of intense legal action, EALA has succesfully stopped the project: at EALA's request, MINAE's environmental authority SETENA declared the environmental permit invalid.
-The project would have destroyed an essential part of the forest and scared away remaining populations of howler and capucin monkeys, crested guans, great currasows and other rare birds.
-The project would also have jeopardized the scarce water resources for the communities in the area.
-The project is located right in the biological corridor "Paso de la Danta".
-Information from Canada has shown that the developer intended to build 86 (!) apartments at prices up to $ 1,1 million, in stead of the 56 condominiums reported to the enviromental authority SETENA.
+Unscrupulous developers think there are no limits: in 2011 Canadian developer Ron Olsthoorn presented his 8 stories high 56 condominiums mega VISTA BAHIA project right in the middle of the environmentally sensitive area above Dominicalito, see two fotos below.
+In 2014, after two years of intense legal action, EALA succesfully stopped the project, it would have destroyed an essential part of the forest and scared away remaining populations of howler and white-faced monkeys and birds such as crested guans, great currasows, two tucan species, laughing falcon, etc. The project, located in the Biological Corridor "Paso de la Danta". would also have jeopardized the scarce water resources for the communities in the area.
+As became apparent later, the developer intended to build 86 apartments at prices up to $ 1,1 million.